Sustainability and Society

 Course learning outcomes

-• Apply key geographical concepts and their relevance to the relationships between society and the environment
+• Apply key geographical concepts (place, space and scale) and their relevance to the relationships between society and the environment.

 • Demonstrate how the spatial distribution of Australia’s population (urban, regional, rural) impacts on the environment, and the environment on population

-• Ability to present and justify arguments using high-quality written and verbal skills relevant to the workplace
+• Present arguments using high-quality written and verbal skills relevant to the workplace.

 Prerequisite(s)